vllm-project/vllm/docs/source/getting_started/installation.rst

 Python-only build (without compilation)
 ---------------------------------------

 If you only need to change Python code, you can build and install vLLM without compilation.
+Using `pip's ``--editable`` flag <https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs>`_, changes you make to the code will be reflected when you run vLLM:

 .. code-block:: console

     $ git clone https://github.com/vllm-project/vllm.git
     $ cd vllm
-    $ VLLM_USE_PRE_COMPILED=1 pip install --editable .
+    $ VLLM_USE_PRECOMPILED=1 pip install --editable .

-This will download and the latest available nightly wheel and include the compiled libraries from there.
-The wheel that is used to retrieve the prebuilt libraries can be set using the ``VLLM_PRECOMPILED_WHEEL_LOCATION`` environment variable, for example, to use the `PyPi wheel <https://pypi.org/project/vllm/#files>`:
+This will download the latest nightly wheel and use the compiled libraries from there in the install.

+The wheel that is used to retrieve the prebuilt libraries (e.g. the `PyPi wheel <https://pypi.org/project/vllm/#files>`_) can be set using the ``VLLM_PRECOMPILED_WHEEL_LOCATION`` environment variable:

 .. code-block:: console

    $ export VLLM_PRECOMPILED_WHEEL_LOCATION=https://files.pythonhosted.org/packages/4a/4c/ee65ba33467a4c0de350ce29fbae39b9d0e7fcd887cc756fa993654d1228/vllm-0.6.3.post1-cp38-abi3-manylinux1_x86_64.whl
-   $ VLLM_USE_PRE_COMPILED=1 pip install --editable .
+   $ VLLM_USE_PRECOMPILED=1 pip install --editable .

 You can find more information about vLLM's wheels `above <#install-the-latest-code>`_.

-Python code changes, will reflected when you run vLLM thanks to pip's ``--editable`` flag.

 .. note::